I want to explain the reason why I voted against the European Union (Withdrawal) Bill at its Second Reading on 11 September 2017.

 Back in March, when the Bill was first being proposed, the Shadow Secretary of State for Exiting the European Union, Keir Starmer, pointed out the fundamental flaws in the Bill – the main flaw being the Government power grabs, which would transfer power from the EU to UK government ministers, by-passing Parliament and scrutiny.

 The Opposition said then, and has continued to say, that we will not support the Bill as long as these power grabs were included in it.

 We believe in Parliamentary democracy, with MPs legislating on behalf of the citizens who elected them.
-We do not believe that power should be horded in the hands of Ministers or just the Prime Minister.
+We do not believe that power should be hoarded in the hands of Ministers or just the Prime Minister.

-I am sure that some people would quite like that idea, not least Theresa May, however, I would ask those people whether they would feel the same way if Jeremy Corbyn or Vince Cable had that level of unchecked power.
+I am sure that some people would quite like that idea, not least Theresa May.
+However, I would ask those people whether they would feel the same way if Jeremy Corbyn or Vince Cable had that level of unchecked power.